rudasn/docsy-cms-netlify/content/sv/products/test.md

 ---
-tag: "annons"
 title: "Jobsearchs"
 linkTitle: "Jobsearchs"
 weight: 1
 description:
   What does your user need to understand about your project in order to use it - or potentially contribute to it?
-tags:
+categorys:
-  - chapter
+  - API
+types:
-  - insects
+  - Open data
 ---

 {{% pageinfo %}}